 Just to emphasise what Andrew has said: the Global Indaba is the only event dedicated solely to HR4SCM and will centre on the theme: The missing link to maximising supply chain performance.
 How great is it going to be to be able to meet in person again?
 There’s so much value in learning from each other about what’s working, what isn’t working and how we can promote the professionalisation of the health supply chain workforce together.

-I should take this chance to thank our sponsors whose support we’re incredibly grateful for: the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Association For Supply Chain Management and Pamela Steele Associates.
+I should take this chance to thank our sponsors whose support we’re incredibly grateful for: the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Association For Supply Chain Management and the Partnership for Improving Supply Chain Management in Africa.

 Who is the Global Indaba for?